aifatelescope/datared/book/background-info.md

 A *camera* is an instrument attached to the telescope, such that the camera's imaging sensor (sometimes also called detector) lies in the focal plane of the telescope.
 The sensor in the camera will *sample* the image, by recording the intensity of the light in an array of *pixels* (short for picture elements).

-While the sensors used in optical astronomy can virtually *count* individual photons, they are not sensitive to their wavelength.
-Therefore, two obtain any kind of color information, a filter needs to be placed in the optical path before the imaging sensor.
-In practice, several filters are mounted into a filter wheel which is located in front of the sensor, allowing for a fast filter change.

 The combination of a camera with a telescope yields a particular size of the field of view, and a resulting pixel scale.
 The pixel scale corresponds to the angular size a pixel subtends on the sky, and is expressed in arcseconds.
 For example, the camera used at the 35 cm AIfA telescope has a field of 48 arcmin by 32 arcmin, and a pixel scale of 0.3 arcsec.
 Given how small these pixels are compared to the typical seeing, we systematically operate the camera with a "2x2 binning", meaning in this particular case that adjacent pixels are summed together in groups of 2x2 pixels, with the benefit of reduced file size. **The effective pixel size of those images is 0.607 arcsec.**

+## Filters

+While the sensors used in optical astronomy can virtually *count* individual photons, they are not sensitive to their wavelength.
+Therefore, two obtain any kind of color information, one has to record several images of the target using different optical filters.
+These filters are inserted in the optical path before the imaging sensor (see {numref}`aifa_telescope_layout`).
+In practice, several filters are mounted into a filter wheel which is located directly ahead of the camera, allowing for a fast filter change.

+The filter wheel of the AIfA telescope contains broad-band filters that are very close to the ones used in the the Sloan/SDSS photometric system (called *ugriz*), which is widely used in astronomical research:

+- ***g'*** with a passband of about 400 - 550 nm (blue to green), very similar to SDSS *g*,
+- ***r'*** with a passband of about 560 - 700 nm (yellow to red), very similar to SDSS *r*,
+- ***i'*** with a passband of about 700 - 840 nm (red and near infrared), very similar to SDSS *i*.

+In addition, the filter wheel also holds three narrowband filters: H-alpha, OIII, and SII, each with a width of 6.5 nm.

 ## Imaging detectors (CCD or CMOS)